nelsonmorais/azure-iot/README.md

 - `create-all.zcli`: Creates all resources by invoking the individual scripts per resource type
 - `remove-all`: Removes all created resources by deleting the resource group where the resources where created.
 Note that the `NetworkWatcherRG` is not removed has might be present on the Subscription due to other needs, it needs to be removed manually if there're no other identified dependencies
 - `bash-functions.azcli`: Utility functions used by the scripts
-- `variables-local-only.azcli`: This file needs to be created to define the following variables
+- `variables-local-only.azcli`: This file is excluded from git and needs to be created to define the following variables
   - SUBSCRIPTION
   - VM_EDGE_ADMIN_USER
   - VM_EDGE_ADMIN_PASS
-- `variables.azcli`: All the variables needed to run this script, values can be adjusted as needed on this file.
-It loads the `bash-functions.azcli` and the `variables-local-only.azcli`
+- `variables.azcli`: All the variables needed to run this script, values can be adjusted as needed on this file
 - `vnets.azcli`: Creates the VNets (see more info below)
 - `bastion.azcli`: Creates the Bastion to provide access to the VM(s)
 - `acr.azcli`: Creates the Azure Container Registry, ACR Private Endpoint
 - `acr-push-images`: Pulls / Tag / Pushes the docker images from public registeries to the ACR created here, the images are used by the IoT Edge simulator device
-- `iothub.azcli`: Creates the Azure IoT Hub, IoTHub Private Endpoint, configures the Edge deployments of the system and simulated temperature modules, and configures custom routes
+- `iothub.azcli`: Creates the Azure IoT Hub, IoTHub Private Endpoint, configures the Edge deployments of the system and simulated temperature modules, and configures custom routes to a storage account and to the built-in events endpoint
-- `dps.azcli`: Creates the Azure Device Provisioning Service, DPS Private Endpoint, configures the linked Iot Hub and sets up a Enrollment Group
+- `dps.azcli`: Creates the Azure Device Provisioning Service, DPS Private Endpoint, configures the linked Iot Hub and sets up an Enrollment Group
 - `vm-edge-simulator.azcli`: Creates the VM to simulate the IoT Edge device
-- `tsi.azcli`: Creates the Time Series Insigths, configures the IoT Hub consumer group for TSI and adds the IoT Hubs as an event source for TSI
+- `tsi.azcli`: Creates the Time Series Insigths, configures the IoT Hub consumer group for TSI and adds the IoT Hub as an event source for TSI

 ## Other files details
 - `readme.md`: This file